-- Directive which was issued in 2007.
-The update basically became necessary to take into account the changed organisation structure of Finmeccanica Spa; - Directive on the "Management of Transactions with related Parties carried out through and by Subsidiary Companies": issued on 13 December 2011, with the objective of defining the scope of application, the roles and responsibilities assigned within Finmeccanica and within the subsidiary companies for the performance of activities relating to the management of transactions with Related Parties that are carried out through and by Subsidiary Companies, based on the Procedure which was previously approved by the Board of Directors of Finmeccanica and in implementation of CONSOB Regulation no. 17221 of 12 March 2010, as amended by CONSOB Resolution no. 17389 of 23 June 2010; - Directive on the "Enhancement, management and protection of the intellectual property of the Finmeccanica Group": issued on 15 February 2012, with the objective of adopting a combined and coordinated system for the enhancement, management and protection of the intellectual property of Finmeccanica Spa and its subsidiary companies; - Procedure for the "Management of Transactions with Related Parties": issued on 13 December 2011, it defines the scope of application, the roles and the related responsibilities for the management of transactions with Related Parties carried out directly by Finmeccanica Spa; - "Trade Compliance" Directive: defined and in the process of being issued, it covers two particularly important areas: (i) the import/export of equipment for military, dual or commercial use which is subject to specific regulatory requirements (with particular regard to ITAR, EAR, OFAC, EU Council and applicable laws in the UK and Italy); and (ii) programmes of sanctions or other restrictive measures which affect Countries or persons considered sensitive (above all by the competent authorities of the USA, the EU, the UK and Italy, as well as pursuant to the resolutions of the UNO Security Council).
-The objective of the Directive in question is to establish a system of compliance at Group level, with which the companies of the Group that carry out export activities, which even only potentially fall into the scope of application of the abovementioned regulations and programmes, must implement the Directive through a structured system which envisages the adoption of specific company procedures.
+- Directive on the "Formation and running of the Boards of Directors and Boards of Statutory Auditors of Subsidiary Companies": issued on 15 November 2011, it is an update of a similar directive which was issued in 2007.
+The update basically became necessary to take into account the changed organisation structure of Finmeccanica SpA; - Directive on the "Management of Transactions with Related Parties carried out through and by Subsidiary Companies": issued on 13 December 2011, with the objective of defining the scope of application, the roles and responsibilities assigned within Finmeccanica and within the subsidiary companies for the performance of activities relating to the management of transactions with related parties that are carried out through and by subsidiary companies, based on the procedure which was previously approved by the Board of Directors of Finmeccanica and in implementation of CONSOB Regulation 17221 of 12 March 2010, as amended by CONSOB Resolution 17389 of 23 June 2010; - Directive on the "Enhancement, management and protection of the intellectual property of the Finmeccanica Group": issued on 15 February 2012, with the objective of adopting a combined and coordinated system for the enhancement, management and protection of the intellectual property of Finmeccanica SpA and its subsidiary companies; - Procedure for the "Management of Transactions with Related Parties": issued on 13 December 2011, it defines the scope of application, the roles and the related responsibilities for the management of transactions with related parties carried out directly by Finmeccanica SpA; - "Trade Compliance" Directive: defined and in the process of being issued, it covers two particularly important areas: (i) the import/export of equipment for military, dual or commercial use which is subject to specific regulatory requirements (with particular regard to ITAR, EAR, OFAC, EU Council and applicable laws in the UK and Italy); and (ii) programmes of sanctions or other restrictive measures which affect countries or persons considered sensitive (above all by the competent authorities of the USA, the EU, the UK and Italy, as well as pursuant to the resolutions of the UNO Security Council).
+The objective of the directive in question is to establish a system of compliance at Group level, with which the companies of the Group that carry out export activities, which even only potentially fall into the scope of application of the abovementioned regulations and programmes, must implement the directive through a structured system which envisages the adoption of specific company procedures.

-Also within the context of the activities undertaken during 2011 for the improvement and implementation of the internal control system, an activity to update the Organisational, Management and Control Model was launched pursuant to Legislative Decree 231/01 in order to adapt this Model to the provisions of Legislative Decree 121/11 on the subject of environmental crimes.
+Also within the context of the activities undertaken during 2011 for the improvement and implementation of the internal audit system, an activity to update the Organisational, Management and Control Model was launched pursuant to Legislative Decree 231/01 in order to adapt this Model to the provisions of Legislative Decree 121/11 on the subject of environmental crimes.